 Current Transportation & Infrastructure Projects

-On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in the Department of Transportation and Infrastructure (DOTI).
+Learn more about major studies, planning efforts, and construction projects currently underway in the Department of Transportation and Infrastructure (DOTI).

 Mobility Banner